Create a list of articles to read later. You will be able to access your list from any article in Discover.

-This year's Wildlife Photographer of the Year winning image captures the aftermath of an act of brutality: a dead black rhino, killed for its commercially valuable horn.
+The Wildlife Photographer of the Year winning image from 2017 captures the aftermath of an act of brutality: a dead black rhino, killed for its commercially valuable horn.

 Museum mammal expert Richard Sabin explains why images like this matter, despite being hard to look at.

 The outlook is bleak for black rhinos.
 They have been critically endangered since 1996, and the International Union for Conservation of Nature (IUCN) reports that the population has declined by an estimated 97.6% since 1960.

 The mammals are slaughtered in huge numbers for their horns, which are used in traditional medicine and for decoration, and can be worth more than their weight in gold in illegal international markets.

 Global demand for the horns fuels both crude poaching networks in southern African countries (the heartland of the black rhino) and larger organised crime networks.